ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 .. code-block:: scala

-    class SmallRocketConfigNoL2 extends Config(
+    class ScratchpadSmallRocketConfig extends Config(
+         new chipyard.iobinders.WithUARTAdapter ++
+         new chipyard.iobinders.WithTieOffInterrupts ++
+         new chipyard.iobinders.WithSimAXIMem ++
+         new chipyard.iobinders.WithTiedOffDebug ++
+         new chipyard.iobinders.WithSimSerial ++
+         new testchipip.WithTSI ++
+         new chipyard.config.WithNoGPIO ++
+         new chipyard.config.WithBootROM ++
+         new chipyard.config.WithUART ++
-        new WithTSI ++
+         new chipyard.config.WithL2TLBs(1024) ++
-        new WithNoGPIO ++
+         new freechips.rocketchip.subsystem.WithNMemoryChannels(0) ++
-        new WithBootROM ++
+         new freechips.rocketchip.subsystem.WithNBanks(0) ++
-        new WithUART ++
+         new freechips.rocketchip.subsystem.WithScratchpadsOnly ++
          new freechips.rocketchip.subsystem.WithNoMMIOPort ++
          new freechips.rocketchip.subsystem.WithNoSlavePort ++
+         new freechips.rocketchip.subsystem.WithNExtTopInterrupts(0) ++
          new freechips.rocketchip.subsystem.WithNSmallCores(1) ++
          new freechips.rocketchip.system.BaseConfig)

-    class ScratchpadRocketConfig extends Config(
-        new freechips.rocketchip.subsystem.WithNoMemPort ++
-        new freechips.rocketchip.subsystem.WithNMemoryChannels(0) ++
-        new freechips.rocketchip.subsystem.WithNBanks(0) ++
-        new freechips.rocketchip.subsystem.WithScratchpadsOnly ++
-        new SmallRocketConfigNoL2)

 This configuration fully removes the L2 cache and memory bus by setting the number of channels and number of banks to 0.